 With an Organization, you will now have two distinct Spaces within the Console:

-- Personal space: Everything owned by your Particle user account intended for personal use of the platform.
+- Sandbox space: Everything owned by your Particle user account intended for personal use of the platform.
 Personal devices, SIMs, and Products are associated and are owned by a single individual.
 The Sandbox space can contain up to 100 cellular or Wi-Fi devices in any combination at no additional charge.

 - Organization space: Everything owned by an Organization intended for business use of the platform.
 This is a shared account meant to centralize visibility and access across Particle deployments amongst a group of team members.

 Providing these two contexts allows you to use a single account for multiple purposes -- namely for both business and personal use.
 In this way, you can think of your Particle account as your identity on the platform, under which are the contexts in which you use the product.

 In the Console, you will notice a dropdown in the top-left corner of the navigation:

 This is your space switcher that will allow you to easily toggle between your Organization and Sandbox (Personal) spaces.
 When the space switcher is expanded, you will see the Organization(s) that you are a member of: